Iconic Islands All-Inclusive Cruise

 • A variety of day & evening entertainment onboard

-• Flight from Tenerife to Dublin
+• Flight from Corfu to Dublin

 • Taxes, charges and 20kg check-in bag per person